Alekhya2508/login-page/README.md

 🔹 Connect login form to a **backend database**
 🔹 Improve **mobile responsiveness 📱**

----

 ## 👨‍💻 Author
 Created as a **beginner frontend project** using HTML and CSS.

-⭐ If you like this project, consider giving it a **star** on GitHub!